Mark Foster (musician): Early career (2002–2008)

 In his first six years in Los Angeles, Foster did not have much success with breaking into the music business as a solo artist.
-At age 21, his band almost secured a record deal in New York.
+At age 21 his band almost secured a record deal in New York.
 About two years later, he was given the opportunity to work with Dr. Dre's record label, Aftermath Entertainment.
 However, the deal fell through and he was left without solid footing for a solo musical career.
 Foster co-composed and performed lead vocals on the Toques' song "Breakdown", featured in the 2006 film Stick It.
 He found early work as a musician working for comedian Andy Dick, for whom he wrote songs and scores for film, television, and short film projects, as well as toured with, over a period of around seven years.
 As a solo artist, Foster wrote the song "The Ballad of Andy", detailing the life and tribulations of Dick.
 Foster also worked as a music producer, producing songs for bands like Frodad and The Rondo Brothers, among others.

 At the same time, Foster was a drug addict, but after seeing its impact on his health and his friends, he decided that he would rehabilitate himself.
 He talked about his previous addiction in 2014, saying, "I work really hard to stay grounded and not let any of that stuff influence how I live my life.
 A lot of it is a mirage, and an unhealthy one to buy into."
-His roommate, actor and singer Brad Renfro, also was a drug addict, dying from a heroin overdose on January 15, 2008.
+His roommate, actor and singer Brad Renfro, who was also a drug addict, died from a heroin overdose on January 15, 2008.
 Foster was the producer of the last song that Renfro ever recorded.
 Fifteen months after his former roommate's death, Foster released a song called "Downtown", on which he reflects on the life and death of Renfro.